ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 ### Realistic simple test case

-In reality, we're probably not testing the static value of an integer against itself.
-Instead, we're calling functions in our source code and making assertions against return values.
+In reality, we’re probably not testing the static value of an integer against itself.
+Instead, we’re calling functions in our source code and making assertions against return values.

 ```c